-9 opponents are coming from GER.
+- 9 opponents are coming from GER.
 Max.
 2/3 may come from one federation.
-Therefore the foreigner condition is fulfilled.
+Therefore, the foreigner condition is not fulfilled.
+We proceed to the next step. - 5.
+Check if some exceptions are valid see art.
+1.42e and 1.43e.

-- 4. Check if some exceptions are valid see art.
-1.42e and 1.43e. - 1.43e : The foreigner rule is not valid for Swiss System tournaments in which at least 20 FIDE rated players, not from the host federation, are included, from at least 3 federations, at least 10 of whom hold GM, IM, WGM or WIM titles.
+1.43e: The foreigner rule is not valid for Swiss System tournaments in which at least 20 FIDE rated players, not from the host federation, are included, from at least 3 federations, at least 10 of whom hold GM, IM, WGM or WIM titles.